HaoXu0507/HaoXu0507.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I am Hao Xu, currently a postdoctoral research fellow at the Garvan Institute of Medical Research, University of New South Wales, where I am advised by Prof. [Ankur Sharma](https://scholar.google.com/citations?user=hXhCBW4AAAAI).
-Before joining Garvan, I completed my PhD in the School of Computer Science at the University of Sydney under the supervision of Prof. [Weidong Cai](https://scholar.google.com/citations?user=N8qTc2AAAAAJ).
+Before that, I completed my PhD in the School of Computer Science at the University of Sydney under the supervision of Prof. [Weidong Cai](https://scholar.google.com/citations?user=N8qTc2AAAAAJ).
 Previously, I received my Master's degree from Northeastern University under the supervision of Prof. [Chen Li](https://scholar.google.com/citations?user=pF4AS_EAAAAJ).